How Much Sleep do I Need?

 - Younger adults (18-25): Range is 7-9 hours (new age category).

 - Adults (26-64): Range did not change and remains 7-9 hours.

 - Older adults (65+): Range is 7-8 hours (new age category).

-As you can see, newborns can need a whopping 17 hours a day, sadly, for most parents their baby’s sleep patterns can be somewhat erratic.
+As you can see, newborns can need a whopping 17 hours a day, sadly, for most parents their baby’s sleeping patterns can be somewhat erratic.
 You can also see how, within six years, the average amount of sleep needed goes down 5.5 hours.

 For adults, the average is still around eight hours.
 But, according to the CDC, a 35% of Americans aren’t even getting seven hours each night.
 It’s important to be aware of how much sleep you need and actually get it.
 With the new year, it might not be a bad idea to make getting within that 7-9 hour range your new year’s resolution.

 For more information or questions you can find our contact information at http://premiersleepsolutions.com/contact-us where you’ll be able to call us or email us.